Rinthy-AI/gemm/gemm.md

 # Purpose and Structure

 This post is a **literate program**.
-That means that this file contains a complete program within it, in addition to explanatory natural language throughout.
+That means that this file contains a complete program within it, along with explanatory natural language throughout.
 All you need to do to get the source code is extract the lines in all the code blocks and concatenate them.
 To run the code, clone [the repo][github] and run `make`.
 You need `nvcc`, CUDA, and Python.
 The compiled binary will be in the repo root and is called `gemm`.
 To play with other input and output types, matrix dimensions, transposition, and other parameters, change the `#define`s and constants in the code according to the descriptions below.

 [github]: https://github.com/Rinthy-AI/gemm